Table of Contents

 What are raspberries?

-Raspberries are extremely healthy and nutritious.
 They are very rich in antioxidants.
-In fact, one study showed that raspberries (alongside blackberries and blueberries) have one of the highest level of antioxidants of all commonly consumed fruits (1).
+In fact, one study showed that raspberries (alongside blackberries and blueberries) have one of the highest levels of antioxidants of all commonly consumed fruits (1).

 This is what raw raspberries look like: